 Agendas will be posted and made available to the press.

-SOURCE: MASC July 2016
+SOURCE: MASC - Reviewed 2022

 CROSS REFS: BEDH, Public Comment at School Committee Meetings

 NOTE: When a Committee has a policy on agenda format such as the one above, a "customary order of business" or a listing of business to be accomplished at each meeting (regardless of order) is often included in the manual as an informational document.